integraloftheday/Pebble-Imessager/README.md

 These steps must be done before the watch app can be used.

-1. Click "Settings" and scroll to "Server IP" select and enter the Server's IP address and Port Number
+1. Click "Settings" and scroll to "Server IP" select and enter the Server's IP address and Port Number. **NOTE** when choosing http or https it must match the server configuration set up above.
 2. Click "key Generate" and updated `config.json` to match the key displayed on the watch app
 3. Click "Data Fetch" to update the watches internal contacts and canned responses.
 This can be done after any update to `config.json`
 4. Click "Current" if everything was entered correctly and working the server IP the key and any contacts should be displayed.